xyhtac/postgres_table_recovery/README.md

 # postgres_table_recovery
-Tool for quick search and fix of corrupted fields in large PostgreSQL tables.
+Tool for quick search and fix of corrupted fields in large PostgreSQL tables (ERROR: Missing chunk 0 for toast value in pg_toast).

 ## Problem: missing chunk number 0 for toast value